Ithaca Chasma

 Ithaca Chasma may have originated when the global salt water ocean inside Tethys froze.
 This would have caused the surface to crack in order to accommodate the resulting increase in volume.
-Another hypothesis is that Ithaca Chasma is the outermost ring of the Odysseus impact basin.
-The chasma is from 4 to 0.4 billion years old, and slightly older than Odysseus.
+Another hypothesis is that Ithaca Chasma is the outermost ring of the Odysseus impact basin; however the chasma is from 4 to 0.4 billion years old, making it slightly older than Odysseus.

 Discovery

 Ithaca Chasma was discovered by Voyager 1 spacecraft on 12 November 1980 during its flyby of Saturn.
 However its full extent was realized only in 1981 after the Voyager 2 flyby.
 It was named after the island of Ithaca, in Greece.

 Geology

 Ithaca Chasma is a giant trough system about 3 km deep and approximately confined to a great circle running through the poles of Tethys.
 It is approximately concentric with Odysseus impact crater—a pole of Ithaca Chasma lies only approximately 20° from it.

 The chasma has a rather complex structure consisting of two narrow branches towards the south.
 Its exterior walls are made of multiple sub-parallel scarps and terraces.
 At some places the chasma has a rim standing as high as 0.5 km about the surrounding cratered plains.
 Its width varies from only a few kilometers at some places to more than 100 km.

 The age of Ithaca Chasma is estimated to be either 4.0 or 0.4–3.3 billion years depending on chosen impact chronology.
 The crater counts indicate that the chasma is slightly older than Odysseus crater but much younger than the cratered plains.